 Best things to do on Maui’s North Shore

 We suggest that you pretend to be a Maui North Shore resident for the day.
 Imagine what it would be like to live a simple, quiet, happy, and chill Maui lifestyle.
-Maui’s North Shore is No Ka Oi!
+Maui’s North Shore is no ka oi!
 Enjoy!

 Baldwin Beach Park